 You can see Angie talk about her work here in this candid interview with John Dickinson from Motionworks.

-Angie now dedicates her time to creating her personal VR art and supports this by writing books and making video training regarding digital art, design and animation.
+Angie is now a full-time artist and supports this by writing books and making video training regarding digital art, design and animation.

 Examples of Angie’s work